LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Between 3-63 characters long
     * No uppercase
     * No underscores
+  * Need to be marked private to block/deny internet traffic

 ###### Objects/Files
    * Each has a key, it's full path within the s3 bucket including the object/file separated by backslashes ("/")